99253 CPT Code (2022) Description, Guidelines, Reimbursement, Modifiers & Example

 As represented by 99251, the most basic service describes a problem-focused history and exam with straightforward medical decision-making for a minor or self-limiting complaint encompassing approximately 20 minutes at the patient’s bedside or on the unit.

-The mid-level services describe problems involving an expanded problem-focused history and exam or a detailed history and exam represented by 99252 and 99253 CPT code, respectively.
+The mid-level services describe problems involving an expanded problem-focused history and exam or a detailed history and exam represented by 99252 and 99253 CPT codes, respectively.

 Medical decision-making for 99252 is the same (straightforward) as for a level one visit (99251) and is designated as low complexity for the level three service (99253).
 At these service levels, the encounter can involve time at the patient’s bedside or on the unit of 40 (99252) to 55 (CPT code 99253) minutes involving minimal to low severity concerns.

 These codes are used to report consultations in the inpatient setting.
-All three key elements (history, exam, and medical decision-making) should be equal to or exceeded for the level of E&M service selected.
+All three key elements (history, exam, and medical decision-making) should equal or exceed the level of E&M service selected.
 May also use the time to determine the appropriate level of service when counseling and coordination of care are documented as at least half of the time spent face-to-face with the patient.

-Consultation code 99253 is not covered by Medicare and some payers.
+Medicare and some payers do not cover consultation code 99253.
 Report new or established inpatient E/M codes for consultation services.
 Consultation services should not be reported when the care and management of a problem or condition are assumed before the patient’s initial examination.
 Always write the appropriate initial or subsequent evaluation and management service in these situations.

 Do not report inpatient and outpatient consultation codes when both are related to the same inpatient admission.